Texas Child Support: How Does Child Support Work In Texas?

 Our take on child support in Texas basics, challenges and shortcomings

-While child support may be straightforward in some cases, parents often disagree.
+While TX child support may be straightforward in some cases, parents often disagree.
 In addition, how Texas calculates child support is different than other states.
 We might even argue that the child support formula Texas uses doesn’t make logical sense, with the amount allowed inadequate or unfair to some parents.

 How does child support work in Texas?